harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Please read more on OPA policy step in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/add-a-governance-policy-step-to-a-pipeline/)

-### How can one use AWS CodeDeploy Template support at Harness ?
+### How can one use AWS CodeDeploy Template support at Harness?

 The AWS CodeDeploy Deployment Template will allow us to set the infrastructure and the ability to fetch the instances deployed via AWS CodeDeploy.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/custom-deployment-tutorial/#aws-codedeploy---deployment-template-sample).

-### Can a shell script step's output variable be used to determine the failure strategy of the same or subsequent steps in a conditional execution scenario, such as setting a failure strategy based on specific conditions like a DNS name check ?
+### Can a shell script step's output variable be used to determine the failure strategy of the same or subsequent steps in a conditional execution scenario, such as setting a failure strategy based on specific conditions like a DNS name check?

 Unfortunately, utilizing the output variable of a shell script step to determine the failure strategy for the same or subsequent steps is not feasible.
 When a shell script step concludes with a non-zero exit status, the output variable remains unset, precluding its use in subsequent steps or for defining the failure strategy.
 In such scenarios, reliance on the non-zero exit status is necessary to trigger the failure strategy.
 Please read more on Failure Strategy in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy/).